September 15, 2025

 What is Liquidity as a Service (LaaS) and how does it connect to BaaS?

-The Liquidity as a Service (LaaS) is a strategic solution that provides immediate liquidity for financial transactions, ensuring that companies and platforms can honor payments and transfers quickly and efficiently.
-This service is particularly relevant for crypto asset exchanges, OTC desks, fintechs, and trading platforms, where the speed and availability of financial resources are crucial for secure and continuous operation.
+The Liquidity as a Service (LaaS) is a strategic solution that provides immediate liquidity for financial transactions, ensuring that companies and platforms can meet payments and movements quickly and efficiently.
+This service is particularly relevant for crypto asset exchanges, OTC desks, fintechs, and trading platforms, where the speed and availability of financial resources are critical for secure and continuous operation.

 LaaS allows your company to: